Stage 2 Lung Cancer

 • Weight loss

-However, Moffitt Cancer Center notes that lung cancer stage 2 patients may not have any symptoms.
-Symptoms typically appear as the cancer worsens into later stages.
+Moffitt Cancer Center notes that some lung cancer stage 2 patients may not have any symptoms.
+This is because symptoms typically appear as the cancer worsens in later stages.

-See a doctor as soon as possible if you suffer from any stage 2 lung cancer symptoms.
-They will perform a series of tests to confirm a lung cancer diagnosis and note which stage of the cancer you have.
+See a doctor as soon as possible if you suffer from any potential stage 2 lung cancer symptoms.
+They will perform tests to rule out or confirm a lung cancer diagnosis.

 Diagnostic tests for lung cancer include:

-• Imaging scans (an X-ray, PET scan, and/or CT scan) to see where the cancer is
+• Imaging scans (X-ray, PET scan, CT scan) to look for signs of cancer

-After doctors confirm you have lung cancer, they can use their findings from the biopsy to see if you have NSCLC or SCLC.
-They can also look at imaging scans to determine how far the cancer has spread, which helps indicate the stage of your cancer.
+If doctors confirm you have lung cancer, they can look at your imaging scans to see how far the cancer has spread and determine your stage.

-Were you diagnosed with stage 2 lung cancer?
-Contact us today to find out if we can help you secure compensation for treatment costs.
+Diagnosed with stage 2 lung cancer?
+Contact us to find out if we can help you seek compensation for treatment costs.

 Surgery

-Doctors may prescribe several lung cancer surgeries for stage 2 patients, like:
+Lung cancer surgeries for stage 2 patients include:

-• Lobectomy involves removing the lung lobe (part of the lung) where the tumor is located.
+• Lobectomy involves removing the lung lobe where the tumor is located.

-• Sleeve resection removes a lobe, part of the bronchus, and as much of the cancer as possible.
+• Sleeve resection removes a lobe, part of the bronchus (large airway tube), and as much of the cancer as possible.

 • Pneumonectomy allows doctors to take out the whole lung.